karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 An important part of this processing is to store the topojson country ids as part of the data points so that we can later use them as hooks to actual countries in the topojson map.

 I downloaded some 150.000 data points for this exercise (`:raw-points`).
-I removed various data points (`:points`) that were associated to continents, income groups etc. Finally I had some 130.000 data points that were associated to actual countries found in the topojson map.
-It's easy to study the data using the clojure REPL:
+I removed various data points (`:points`) that were associated with continents, income groups, etc. Finally, I had some 130.000 data points that were associated with actual countries found in the topojson map.
+It's easy to study the data using the Clojure REPL:

 ```clojure
 (count (:raw-points (user/data)))